-- 1. Perform normal pre-upgrade steps, i.e. - Perform a data dump.
+- 1. Perform normal pre-upgrade steps, i.e.

+- Perform a data dump.

-- Disable all DCH using Overlay 60. - Disable AML Links using Overlay 48. - 2.
-Insert the release 23.3x PCMCIA card into the socket on the faceplate of the SSC card. - 3.
-Invoke the Software Installation program using Overlay 143. - 4.
+- Disable all DCH using Overlay 60.

+- Disable AML Links using Overlay 48.

+2. Insert the release 23.30D or later PCMCIA card into the socket on the faceplate of the SSC card.

+- 3. Invoke the Software Installation program using Overlay 143. - 4.
 Select 'Utilities' from the main menu. - 5.
-Select item 7 Flash Boot ROM Utilities from the Utilities menu. - 6.
-Select an option from the Flash Boot ROM Utilities menu - 7.
-Review the Flash Boot ROM Summary (selection 1).
+Select item 7 Flash Boot ROM Utilities from the Utilities menu.

+6. Select option 1 from the Flash Boot ROM Utilities menu to list the Boot ROM summary.

+7. Review the Flash Boot ROM Summary.
 This will identify whether the version of Boot Code currently active on the SSC is REL 09, or earlier.